danvk/aoc2023/aoc2017/README.md

 Maybe doing that will reveal more structure?
 It will at least reduce the number of nodes.

 I guess the input isn't long enough to require anything fancy :(.
 I just brute forced my way through part 1 and I think the same will work for part 2.

+Yep!

+## Day 25

+Parsing this is going to be fun.